Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin that offers extended functionality with a number of premium add-ons.
+WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin that offers extended functionality with a number of premium extensions (add-ons).

-For example, the Feed to Post extension is a feature-rich importer that lets you import RSS feeds directly into your posts.
+For example, the Feed to Post add-on lets you add content to your site automatically by importing RSS feeds directly into your WordPress posts.

 For more details, go here: